epiccoleman/advent_of_code_ex/notes_2021.md

 ## notes - 2021

+## day 12
+That was a hard one.
+The twist here turned out to be fairly tricky.
+Some ugliness in the solution but overall pretty cool.
+Need to remember that this has code for de-nestification of big ol' nasty lists.

+Some good recursion in here.

+More commentary in the module doc, I'm ready to move on from this one.

 ## day 11
 This one turned out to be bigger than it initially seemed!
 A lot of the work went into implementing new functionality on `Grid2D`.